The Significance and Celebration Of Gudhi Padwa

 Know that all opulent, beautiful and glorious creations spring from but a spark of My splendor.

-Gudi Padwa augments the springtime festivities in India.
+Gudhi Padwa augments the springtime festivities in India.
 As described in the Srimad Bhagavad Gita, the spring has important relevance in the creation of flowers and fruits and all that is in opulence and bountiful is the manifestation of Sri Krishna.
 The beauty of the spring is marked by the fragrance of the varied colorful flowers in bloom, the glory of the morning sun greeted with the chirping of the birds, the sight of morning dew on plants and leaves along with fruit laden trees.
 This festival has its own cultural essence; a local festive fervor with beauty of sunny skies, cool breeze caressing the fields and Mother Nature at its resplendent best.

 As per the traditional Hindu Calendar, the New Year, New Month and New Day start from Chaitra Shukla Pratipada.
 This day has lot of natural and spiritual significance in connection to spiritual science and Hindu mythology.
-Given the vast diversity of India, the auspicious day is celebrated as Gudi Padwa (in Maharashtra), Ugadi or Yugadi (in Karnataka and Andhra Pradesh).
+Given the vast diversity of India, the auspicious day is celebrated as Gudhi Padwa (in Maharashtra), Ugadi or Yugadi (in Karnataka and Andhra Pradesh).
 In other parts of India, the augment of spring is celebrated as Baisakhi (in Punjab), Cheti Chand (Sindhi), Naba Barsha (in Bengal), Goru Bihu (in Assam), Puthandu (in Tamil Nadu) and Vishu (in Kerala).

 According to the Holy Hindu Scripture Sri Brahma Purana; Sri Brahma Ji, one of the Hindu Trinity Gods recreated the Universe on this auspicious day, that marked the beginning of Satyuga.
-Sri Brahma is worshipped on the day of Gudi Padwa.
-Another beautiful tale of mythological relevance is that the origin of festivities of Gudi Padwa marks the victory of good over evil by the return of Sri Rama along with His consort Sri Sita and younger brother Sri Laxman to Ayodhya after defeating Demon Ravana and completion of 14 years of exile.
-The ‘Brahmadhvaj – flag of Sri Brahma’ in form of Gudi is hoisted in the memory and celebration of the coronation ceremony of Sri Rama.
+Sri Brahma is worshipped on the day of Gudhi Padwa.
+Another beautiful tale of mythological relevance is that the origin of festivities of Gudhi Padwa marks the victory of good over evil by the return of Sri Rama along with His consort Sri Sita and younger brother Sri Laxman to Ayodhya after defeating Demon Ravana and completion of 14 years of exile.
+The ‘Brahmadhvaj – flag of Sri Brahma’ in form of Gudhi is hoisted in the memory and celebration of the coronation ceremony of Sri Rama.
 It is also believed that Sri Rama was victorious over King Bali on this day.

 A bright copper vessel known as Kalash is hung on the top of the flag pole which is bamboo stick.
 This represents the flag.
 The Kalash is anointed with Hindu sacred symbol ‘Swastika’.
 Kalash is adorned with Neem and Mango leaves, garland of red and yellow flowers, and string of sugar candies known as Batasha or Gathi.
 The Puja thali consists of ingredients such as Haldi (Turmeric), Kumkum (Vermillion), Supari (Betel Nut), Sweets, Diya (Earthern Lamp), Nariyal (Coconut) and Phool (Flowers).
 Each of these ingredients have a symbolic meaning to it as given below.
 This is very interesting and captivating information that I loved to research on.
 It is so beautiful to know the scientific and spiritual relevance behind our Indian traditions.